aidanmcb1/software2-portfolio/doc/01-component-brainstorming/01-component-brainstorming.md

 > Please use this section to share your designs.

-- Component Design #1: <!-- TODO: give component a name then delete this comment -->
+- Component Design #1: Card Database

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - A way to manage cards from a trading card game like Magic or Pokemon.
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addCard(String name, int attack, int defend, String[] Attributes...)` adds a card to the database
+    - `Card removeCard(String name)` remove a card from the database
+    - `boolean cardExists(String name)` checks if card is already in database
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void editCardAttribute(String attribute)` edits card attribute
+    - `Set<Card> cardsByAttribute(String attribute)` returns cards based on particular attribute
+    - `int totalCardsByAttribute(String attribute)` returns number of cards with certain attribute
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - probably. reference types are mutable and this would just be a type with like 8 references
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - set to store card list
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - i dont know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes. cycling through a set with add and remove should be enough to do all operations. removing and readding an edited card.

-- Component Design #2: <!-- TODO: give component a name then delete this comment -->
+- Component Design #2: Shopping Cart

   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - Models the state of a shopping cart
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addItem(Pair<String, int> item)` add an item to the cart
+    - `Pair<String, int> removeItem(String item)` remove an item from the cart
+    - `boolean itemExists(String item)` check if an item exists `void changeItemAmount(String item, int amount)` changes how many are in the cart
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `void incrementItem(String item)` adds 1 to item count
+    - `void decrementItem(String item)` removes 1 from item count
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes because references are mutable
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - pair used extensively for basic data structure
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - i dont know
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - yes. incrementitem can be made by removing an item, adding 1 to the count, and adding it back it

-- Component Design #3: <!-- TODO: give component a name then delete this comment -->
+- Component Design #3: Music playlist
   - **Description**:
-    - <!-- TODO: describe your component then delete this comment -->
+    - models a playlist in a music library
   - **Kernel Methods**:
-    - <!-- TODO: list kernel methods then delete this comment -->
+    - `void addSong(String song)` adds song to playlist
+    - `String removeSong(String song)` removes song from the playlist
   - **Secondary Methods**:
-    - <!-- TODO: list secondary methods then delete this comment -->
+    - `boolean containsSong(String song)` reports if song is listed in playlist
+    - `void shuffle()` shuffles order of playlist
-  - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
+  - **Additional Considerations** (_note_: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - is a reference type, mutable
     - Would this component rely on any internal classes (e.g., `Map.Pair`)?
       Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - possible queue for a lifo set
     - Would this component need any enums or constants (e.g., `Program.Instruction`)?
 Answer and explain:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - probably not
     - Can you implement your secondary methods using your kernel methods?
       Answer, explain, and give at least one example:
-      - <!-- TODO: provide an argument then delete this comment -->
+      - shuffle could be made by removing and adding songs in a pseudorandom order

 ## Post-Assignment